- Solemaini’s assassination leads Khamenei to JCPOA breach.

 What is Khamenei doing?

 Answer: Coercing collaboration.

-From what we know, Khamenei isn’t building any nukes.
-But since inspectors are still in Iran, we will let you know if he does.
+From what we know, Khamenei isn’t building any nuclear weapons.
+But since inspectors are still in Iran, we will found out if he does.
 So far, Khamenei’s strategy is one of ambiguous threats that hint at Iran’s capability to develop nuclear weapons.
 All he has said is that uranium enrichment limits are being breached, but he hasn’t specified what this would mean with regard to weapons.

 Khamenei’s ultimate goal with these threats?
 Pressuring European leaders to find a solution to Trump’s sanctions.
 INSTEX is not being effective in circumventing US sanctions, and so Iran’s economy is in deep trouble.
-Khamenei’s main priority is ensuring political and economic stability.
-He probably doesn’t even have time to think about nukes when protests are increasing as a result of population dissatisfaction.
+Khamenei’s main priority is ensuring political and economic stability as protests are increasing as a result of population dissatisfaction.

 Who is winning and what about you?

 … apart from Trump and his Middle Eastern allies (Israel and Saudi Arabia), who would like to reduce Iran’s power in the region.
 Meanwhile, European Leaders get headaches and Khamenei’s leadership keeps weakening.